Skip to main content

 UCC Article 2 is a major testing area.
 MEE Contracts questions often involve the sale of goods, which means you need to know where UCC rules differ from common law.
 Key distinctions include the mirror image rule versus the UCC's more flexible acceptance rules, the merchant's firm offer, and the perfect tender rule.

 Breach and remedies round out the typical Contracts essay.
-Expect questions on material versus minor breach, anticipatory repudiation, expectation damages, consequential damages, mitigation, and specific performance.
-Third-party beneficiary problems and assignment or delegation issues also appear regularly.
+Expect questions on material versus minor breach, anticipatory repudiation, expectation damages (calculated as the benefit of the bargain), consequential damages (subject to the Hadley v.
+Baxendale foreseeability requirement), mitigation, and specific performance.
+Third-party beneficiary problems (intended versus incidental beneficiaries) and assignment or delegation issues also appear regularly.
+Conditions precedent, subsequent, and concurrent are common testing points that affect when performance is due.

 How to Approach a Contracts Essay